 When this feature is toggled off, the monitoring mode must be selected with each new patient session.
-To switch between monitoring modes, touch the 💦 icon on the navigation bar and select one of the following:
+To switch between monitoring modes, touch the A

 Minimally-Invasive Monitoring Mode Button.
 The user can select this button for minimallyinvasive hemodynamic monitoring using a pressure cable.
 Monitoring with a TruWave DPT is also available while in this mode.